AnthonyHernandez34/react_login/Read.md

 ## Project implenting

 I will be showing you how to create a project A login that is implementing React Js and Node Js from scratch.
-Formik, Redux, Styled-components, Yup, Axios and other packages are used and then connected to a node js backend.
+Formik, Redux, Styled-components, Yup and other packages are used and then connected to a node js backend.

 During the start of this Project being fairly new to react I had to understand the basic before pushing forward through the project.
 This consisted of planning the layout of the project and deveoplment of a storyboard/wireframe/speed-run for timetables.